ChargePoint

 ChargePoint Holdings, Inc. (formerly Coulomb Technologies) is an American electric vehicle infrastructure company based in Campbell, California.
 ChargePoint operates the largest online network of independently owned EV charging stations operating in 14 countries and makes some of its technology.

 History

 A ChargePoint public charging station at the Hillsboro Civic Center in Hillsboro, Oregon.

 ChargePoint was founded in 2007 as Coulomb Technologies by Richard Lowenthal, Dave Baxter and Harjinder Bhade.

 In June 2017, ChargePoint took over 9,800 electric vehicle charging spots from GE, adding to its 34,900 existing charging stations across Mexico, Australia, Canada, and the United States.

-The CEO and president as of 2018 is Pasquale Romano.
 On November 28, 2018, ChargePoint raised $240 million.
 At the time, ChargePoint maintained 57,000 charging stations.
 In 2019, VW's Electrify America and ChargePoint agreed to provide common access to their US customers.